Thanks for visiting my about page. Please, let me introduce myself.

 My deepest passions are designing and investing.
 I spend weekdays working as a design engineer and weekends and free time reading about topics that interest me (investing, self-development, engineering), travelling, visiting, exercising and socialising.
 I feel generally happy but it hasn’t been always like that.

 Rolling back a few years…

 At the age of 20, I joined the university to study mechanical engineering for 4 years.
 I finished at the age of 25, just after the global financial crisis began (2008-2009), that was luck!
 Real life was waiting for me just at the time of being in a terrific competitive environment.
 To give you an idea, unemployment rates in Spain at that time were above 22%.
 Going to work felt more like joining a battlefield as opposed to a team-friendly working place, at least that was my experience within the industrial field.

 That obliviously didn’t bring any happiness to my life but had to still be grateful for having a job.
 My determination and eager of learning and archiving kept me going on for 4 years until I reached a point of extreme misery.
-My relationships where going nowhere, my efficiency at work decreased like an object in free fall.
+My relationships were going nowhere and my efficiency at work decreased like an object in free fall.
 In addition, my mum was ill and needed my attention, and I have no siblings who could help me to handle the situation.
-I suddenly felt like having to climb the Everest from the bottom with a complete exhausted soul.
-I had no meaning and no purpose at all, was literally totally lost.
+I suddenly felt like having to climb the Everest from the bottom to the top with a complete exhausted soul.
+I had no meaning and no purpose at all, literally, I was totally lost.

 My move to England